Tag Archives

 The stunning clubhouse serving Siam CC’s Plantation Course.

 Front and center is the golf component, of course.
 Normally this is the primary factor in determining quality or desirability.
 But there’s no denying that packs of (primarily) male golfers generally prize golfing locales for their nightlife, too.
-Any gaggle of 8-12 golfing buddies will include a few lads determined to rip it up each night, their desires perhaps offset by a few compatriots who’d just as soon play poker in the condo.
+Any group of 8-12 golfing friends will include a few lads determined to rip it up each night, their wild hair perhaps offset by a few compatriots who’d just as soon play poker or watch sports in the condo.
 And so there is equilibrium.
-Still, it seems the destination must offer some degree of lascivious attraction — if only to get the hard-partying faction on the plane.
-Think Myrtle Beach and its strip of nightclubs and bars.
-Think Vegas and its many diversions.

 Black Mountain Golf Club in Hua Hin.